PertEval: Unveiling Real Knowledge Capacity of LLMs with Knowledge-Invariant Perturbations

-We conduct response pattern analysis to explore how perturbations affect the performance of LLMs, and we discover that knowledge-invariant perturbations affect LLMs by increasing the ratio of extra multiple choices.
-As presented in Figure \ref{fig:incorrect-response-analysis-gpt-4}, the main reason why the performance of gpt-4-turbo drops dramatically is that they select extra incorrect options more frequently in the perturbed data (gpt-4-turbo: $12\% \to 21.7\%$).
-These LLMs tend to select extra incorrect options besides selecting correct options.
-A possible explanation of this phenomenon is that \textbf{the LLMs memorize correct options, while lack the ability to recognize and filter out incorrect options}, which means that these LLMs do not really master knowledge of the questions.
-Therefore, besides the ability to distinguish correct answers, we should also emphasize enhancing large language models' ability to recognize and filter out incorrect answers when facing options in real-world problems.
-More detailed response pattern analysis results are available at Appendix \ref{app:incorrect-response-analysis}.
+We further conduct a response pattern analysis to examine how perturbations affect the performance of LLMs.
+We find that knowledge-invariant perturbations affect LLMs by increasing the ratio of selecting extra incorrect options.
+As shown in Figure~\ref{fig:incorrect-response-analysis-gpt-4}, the main reason for the significant performance drop in gpt-4-turbo is their increased frequency of selecting additional incorrect options on the perturbed data (\ie $12\% \to 21.7\%$).
+These LLMs tend to select extra incorrect options alongside the correct ones.
+One possible explanation for this phenomenon is that \textbf{the LLMs indeed lack the ability to distinguish uncertain knowledge and filter out distracting options, while they correctly answer these questions in the original dataset via rote memorization.
+In other words, these LLMs do not truly master the knowledge behind the questions}.
+Therefore, it is crucial to not only enhance LLMs’ ability to identify correct answers but also bolster their capability to recognize and eliminate incorrect answers when confronted with distracting choices in real-world scenarios.
+More detailed response pattern analysis results can be found in Appendix~\ref{app:incorrect-response-analysis}.